Date: Thursday, September 26

 Session Threads: Basic Digital Skills, Learner Support Services, Digital Technology, Tools and Resources, Facilitation Skills and/or Instructional Strategies

-CALP-funded Family Literacy Program Essentials (Full-day session)
+CALP Essentials for Family Literacy Programs (Full-day session)

 Cheryl Lovstrom is the Central Region Support Staff with the CLN.
 She is a passionate coach who believes in the power of family literacy programs to support adult learning.
 As a former CALP coordinator, Cheryl is excited for the renewed focus on adult learning and now assists CALPs to reach out through family literacy programs in their communities.